-These and other successes have resulted in global field leadership in the process design of peace negotiations, balancing amnesty and accountability, and ensuring real local leadership through its innovative 'brain trust' model.
+These and other successes have resulted in global field leadership in the process design of peace negotiations, balancing amnesty and accountability, ensuring real local leadership through its innovative 'brain trust' modell, and applying narrative approaches to reduce polarization and violence.

-IFIT receives constant requests in these areas and currently works intensively in Nigeria, Zimbabwe, Syria, Libya, Mexico, Venezuela, Colombia, Afghanistan and Uzbekistan.
-The Institute has also been involved in high-level negotiation and transition work in Ukraine, Sri Lanka, Tunisia, and El Salvador.
+IFIT receives constant requests in these areas and currently works intensively in Nigeria, Zimbabwe, Sudan, Syria, Libya, Mexico, Venezuela, Colombia and Uzbekistan.
+The Institute has also been involved in high-level negotiation and transition work in Afghanistan, Ukraine, Sri Lanka, Tunisia, and El Salvador.